ANNOUNCEMENTS

 Evaluation

-The primary evaluation metric will be the error severity weighted F1 score.
-More details coming soon!
+The primary evaluation metric will be an error severity weighted F1 score.

 Submission format